 The balance ratio is a measure of the financial position of the system and is calculated as system assets divided by the pension liability.
+But since that the balance ratio is based on the accounts for 2008, the value of the buffer fund is calculated as the average market value of the fund on December 31 of the latest three years.
 If the balance ratio is less than 1.0000, that is, if the liabilities of the pension system exceed its assets, so-called balancing is activated to restore long-run balance in the system.
 Balancing is a part of indexation and means that indexation of pensions and pension balances is reduced.
 The pension liability is then revalued at a slower rate, and the pension system is strengthened financially.
 The rate of indexation remains lower until the system has regained financial balance.
 Any surpluses arising after balancing has been activated are used directly to increase indexation to the extent possible and thus to restore the value of pensions.

-Change in Assets in 2009.
-In 2009 the buffer fund, that is, the First-Fourth and Sixth National Pension Funds, increased by SEK 120 billion, or 17.0 percent.
-The positive return of the buffer fund was SEK 136 billion, or 19.3 percent.
-As forecast, 2009 became the first year since 1999 when the expenditure of the funds - pension disbursements and costs of administration - exceeded the pension contributions paid into the inkomstpension system.
-The result was a negative contribution of SEK 16 billion.
+Change in Assets in 2010.
+In 2010 the buffer fund, that is, the First-Fourth and Sixth National Pension Funds, increased by SEK 68 billion, or 8.2 percent.
+The positive return of the buffer fund was SEK 85 billion, or 10.3 percent.
+2010, as 2009, became a year when the expenditure of the funds - pension disbursements and costs of administration - exceeded the pension contributions paid into the inkomstpension system.
+The result was a negative contribution of SEK 17 billion.

-For the first time, the contribution asset decreased - the change was minus SEK 115 billion, or 1.8 percent.
-The decrease was due both to lower contribution revenue and to a decreasing CPI in 2009.
-Another factor reducing the contribution asset was a decrease in turnover duration.
-However, the total assets of the inkomstpension still rose by SEK 5 billion, or 0.1 percent, thanks to strong growth of the National Pension Funds.
+The contribution asset increased by SEK 213 billion, or 3.3 percent.
+The increase was due both to higher contribution revenue and to an increasing CPI in 2010.
+Turnover duration diminished, however, thus reducing the increase in the contribution asset.
+The total assets of the inkomstpension rose by SEK 280 billion, or 3.9 percent.

-Change in the Pension Liability in 2009.
-The pension liability rose by SEK 84 billion, or 1.1 percent.
-Of this increase, indexation accounted for SEK 64 billion, or 0.9 percentage points.
-The liability to retirees is affected by the change in the average life span.
-Compared to 2008, the average pay-out duration (economic life expectancy) of a 65-year-old has increased by 40 days.
-The longer expected pay-out duration increased the pension liability by SEK 23 billion.
-The year's pension disbursements exceeded new pension credit and ATP points, including certain adjustments, reducing the pension liability by SEK 4 billion.
+Change in the Pension Liability in 2010.
+The pension liability fell by SEK 145 billion, or 1.9 percent.
+Because of balancing, indexation of the liability both to the economically active and to retirees was negative, reducing the liability by SEK 165 billion.
+The year's pension disbursements exceeded new pension credit and supplementary-pension (ATP) points, including adjustments, reducing the pension liability by SEK 5 billion.
+Compared to 2009, the average pay-out duration (economic life expectancy) of a 65-year-old has increased by 42 days.
+The longer expected pay-out duration increased the pension liability by SEK 25 billion.

-Result for 2009.
-The net result of the inkomstpension system for the year was SEK -79 billion.
-The capital deficit in the pension system of SEK 243 billion from 2008 grew during the year to a deficit of SEK 323 billion.
-The negative result for the year is explained primarily by the decrease in the contribution asset.
+Result for 2010.
+The net result of the inkomstpension system for the year was SEK 425 billion.
+The capital deficit in the pension system of SEK 323 billion from 2009 has changed during the year to a surplus of SEK 103 billion.
+With the decrease in the liability and the increase in assets, the result for 2010 was positive.

-Financial Position as of December 31, 2009.
-As of December 31, 2009, assets were 4.3 percent less than the pension liability.
-The balance ratio of the system for 2010 is thus 0.9549.
+Financial Position as of December 31, 2010.
+As of December 31, 2010, assets were 1.40 percent higher than the pension liability.
+The balance ratio of the system for 2012 is thus 1.0024.